 This also applies to the Pokémon anime itself, although to a lesser extent than the games and (possibly) the manga.
 This may be because unlike the games and manga, the anime's writers very rarely cater to the Periphery Demographic itself.
-Despite this, nostalgia for the early seasons of the anime tends to be very strong (partly due to Pop Cultural Osmosis), and many people just enjoy the anime for what it is.
+Not moving fully into the demographic has indirectly resulted in quite a lot of Seasonal Rot examples, unfortunately.

 Bakugan is a typical Merchandise-Driven Mons anime, generally aimed at 6-11-year-old boys.
 The character designs of the humans, both male and female attract teenagers and 20-somethings who could care less about the story.
 There are also all manner of adults who buy the figures and cards and have long discussions about the mechanics of the game.

-Even Berserk has a much larger female audience than you would logically expect from its well-earned fame as one of the goriest, most disturbing stories in existence.
-This is because its female characters are non-stereotypical, not to mention that it is perhaps one of the few works of fiction that treats rape and its psychological repercusions with realism and, what do you know, respect.
-And that, as fans will quickly tell you, the main story is based on more universal and epic themes than "tits and gore", infamy be dammed.
+The show has a much larger female audience than you would logically expect from its well-earned fame as one of the goriest, most disturbing stories in existence.
+This is because its female characters are non-stereotypical, not to mention that it is perhaps one of the few works of fiction that treats rape and its psychological repercussions with realism and, what do you know, respect.
+And that, as fans will quickly tell you, the main story is based on more universal and epic themes than "tits and gore", infamy be damned.

 Fairy Tail: Another case of a male-targeted shonen series that females fell in love with.
 Natsu's chest is on full display under his vest, and Gray Fullbuster has as many female fans in real life as he does in-universe.
 It's to be expected when one has a habit of stripping down to his boxers (albeit unwittingly).
 There are strong female leads in Lucy and Erza as well; though a fair number of women also happen to be fantasy fans.